Arts & Enrichment

 While young minds are continually developing, studying and practicing art allows for students to learn to express themselves and to appreciate the world around them.
 Our art classes supplement the sensorial and cultural curriculum as children learn how to make artistic connections with their environment, communicate visually, and appreciate introductions to art history.

 Additionally, we use our art classes as an opportunity to teach respect through proper care of the various materials and for another student’s personal style.

-At Gladwyne Montessori, foreign language is a key part of each student's academic development as it enhances our students' understanding and appreciation for other cultures.
+Foreign language is a key part of each student's academic development as it enhances our students' understanding and appreciation for other cultures.
 Our Spanish classes create the foundation for a lingual journey that will augment their skill set, ultimately providing distinguishment and greater professional opportunities.

 The ability to understand and communicate with people of other cultures is part of a child's innate capacity for language and a human's fundamental need to communicate while connecting with the natural world.
 Our Spanish lessons include the same Montessori materials and methods that the children are already familiar with in English.
 This connection helps to solidify their knowledge in a variety of areas.
 Our goal is to encourage both confidence and a desire to continue studying Spanish and other languages.

 Our music program promotes self-confidence and collaboration with peers.
 It is comprised of a sequential program of experiences in the understanding and appreciation of music.
 These encounters allow students to gain insight into themselves and the world around them by exploring music as an expression of the composer.
 Our music program begins in the Toddler program when children respond intuitively to rhythm and melody.
 Older students are taught movement, performance, note reading and music theory as they prepare for various school programs.